5 min read / 12 August 2024 / yasmin sharp

 They would rely on torches made by dousing the pithy core of the reeds in melted animal fat, giving them a valuable light source to help them explore.

-Romans (500 BC): Fast-forward a few millennia, and the Romans took candle making to an entirely new level, creating the first candles with a wick.
+Romans (500 BC): Fast-forward a few millennia, and the Romans took the manufacture of candles to an entirely new level, creating the first candles with a wick.

-This was a huge feat in history.
-The candles were also more reliable.
-They achieved this by repeatedly dipping rolled papyrus in melted tallow or beeswax, which helped create a longer burn with less smoke and soot.
+This was a huge feat in the history of candles, making candles more reliable and usable.
+The Romans achieved this by repeatedly dipping rolled papyrus in melted tallow or beeswax, which helped create a longer burn with less smoke and soot.

 China and Japan (200 BC): Meanwhile, across Asia, innovative candle making techniques were also evolving.